juancra264/jraweb/cv/JC_Resume.md

 **ABOUT ME**

-IT professional with over 16 years of experience in designing, deploying, and operating IP networks and IT infrastructure solutions for large-scale enterprises.
+Seasoned IT professional in designing, deploying, and operating IP networks and IT infrastructure solutions for large-scale enterprises.
 Proficient in data networking, security systems, project management, and infrastructure operations in both on-premises and cloud environments.
 A fast learner who adapts easily to change, with a consistent eagerness to learn and grow in the field.
 A devoted husband and proud father of two children.

 **WORK EXPERIENCE**